IgniteUI/igniteui-docfx/en/components/drop_down.md

 ### igxDropDownItemNavigation directive

 To enable keyboard navigation for the `igxDropDown` component, the [igxDropDownItemNavigation]({environment:angularApiUrl}/classes/igxdropdownitemnavigationdirective.html) directive can be applied.
 The directive should be applied to the active(focused) element or a parent container.
 This will allow the directive to handle all triggered events.
-By default the the igxDropDown or its items don't take focus, so for example the directive can be placed on a button or input that controls the drop down.
+By default, igxDropDown or its items don't take focus, so for example the directive can be placed on a button or input that controls the drop down.
 The [igxDropDownItemNavigation]({environment:angularApiUrl}/classes/igxdropdownitemnavigationdirective.html) directive value should be target component that is or extends [IgxDropDownBase]({environment:angularApiUrl}/classes/igxdropdownbase.html) class.